avast/retry-go/README.md

     	})
     )

-The default RetryIf stops execution if the error is wrapped using `retry.Unrecoverable`, so above example may also be shortened to:
+By default RetryIf stops execution if the error is wrapped using `retry.Unrecoverable`, so above example may also be shortened to:

     retry.Do(